kamon/automation-cookbook/11-aws-using-terraform.md

 For details, see https://www.terraform.io/intro/getting-started/install.html.

-## Building an AWS EC2 instance
+## Launch an AWS EC2 instance

-Before, read the following documentation to better understand your AWS services and account details:
+As a prerequisite, read the following documentation to better understand your AWS services and account details:

 * http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html
 * https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html

+With Terraform, you do things in 3 steps:

+* 1. Write the configuration needed.
+* 2. Run the *execution plan*.
+* 3. *Apply the configuration*.

-1) Write the configuration to launch the EC2 instance ("t2.micro" in this case):
+### Write the configuration needed to launch the instance

+In this scenario, we will use an "t2.micro" EC2 instance.

 If needed, get the following info via the AWS management console or AWSCLI: